telerik/kendo-ui-core/docs/controls/editors/slider/overview.md

 # Slider Overview

 The [Kendo UI Slider widget](http://demos.telerik.com/kendo-ui/slider) provides a rich input for selecting numeric values.

-Unlike the HTML5 range input, the Slider provides a consistent experience across browsers and delivers a rich API and event model.
+Unlike the HTML5 range input, the Slider enables the consistent experience across browsers and delivers rich API calls and event models.

 ## Getting Started

 ### Create the Slider

-Create the Slider by using an HTML `<input>` element as demonstrated in the example below.
+To create the Slider, use an HTML `<input>` element.

 ###### Example